 - Performance Test Execution – In this phase, the test script is executed for a predefined time specified during the planning phase.

-- Test Result Analysis – The result analysis phase includes consolidating the test results for determining the different performance attributes of the application and finding the performance bottlenecks.
+- Test Result Analysis – The result analysis phase includes consolidating the test results.
+Moreover, it helps in determining the different performance attributes of the application and finding the performance bottlenecks.

 Ques.4.
 What is JMeter?